Austin-based EmPath’s employee training and re-skilling service snags seed funding from B Capital – TechCrunch

 “Inferring skills for employees using their corporate digital footprint and inferring those skills for potential jobs… where you identified skill gaps using inferred skills for courses to suggest remedial resources to plug education gaps,” just makes sense, Blum said.
 “It was a much more powerful vision.”

-Blum still holds an equity stake in Auger.ai, but considers the work he’s doing with EmPath as the company’s chief technology officer to be his full time job now.
-“Building this out with felix was more exciting in terms of the impact it would have,” Blum said.
+Blum still holds an equity stake in Auger.ai, but considers the work he’s doing with EmPath as the company’s chief technology officer to be his full-time job now.
+“Building this out with Felix was more exciting in terms of the impact it would have,” Blum said.

 EmPath already is fully deployed with AT&T and will be adding three Fortune 1,000 companies as customers by the end of the month, according to Ortiz.